How to Apply

 Making a Change

-If there was a significant change from the information on the 2022-2023 FAFSA, please review https://secure.osfa.illinois.edu/specialcirc/ to determine if you might qualify for a re-evaluation.
+If there was a significant change from the information on the 2025-2026 FAFSA, please review https://secure.osfa.illinois.edu/specialcirc/ to determine if you might qualify for a re-evaluation.
+Information on reevaluating the 2026-2027 FAFSA will be available in early 2026.

 Please note that OSFA will only re-evaluate your financial aid eligibility under serious circumstances.